Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 ### Pass a serializer manually

-To serialize a third-party type such as `Date`, create a custom serializer and pass it explicitly to overloads of functions such as [`Json.encodeToString()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json/encode-to-string.html) and [`Json.decodeFromString()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json/decode-from-string.html):
+To serialize a type with a custom serializer, create one and pass it explicitly to overloads of functions such as [`Json.encodeToString()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json/encode-to-string.html) and [`Json.decodeFromString()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json/decode-from-string.html).

+Here's an example that serializes `Date` values as the number of milliseconds since the Unix epoch:

 ```kotlin
 // Imports the necessary libraries